karanvir12/vine/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 What about session changes?
 Here we might have to inform a new validator set of lots of already existing disputes at once.

-With observation 1) and a rate limit that is per peer, we are still good:
+With observation 1) and a rate limit that is per vine, we are still good:

 Let's assume a rate limit of one message per 200ms per sender.
 This means 5 messages from each validator per second.
 5 messages means 5 disputes!